 The forum is international, but notice this section as it may help you immediately to get local information: 'Connect with local members wherever you are in the world'.
 Note also all the information for parents in the Hall of Fame section.

 You have to join to post anything, but I believe anyone can read what's on the forum.

-FEAST’s Around The Dinner Table forum has an excellent Facebook group.
-It is closed, which means you cannot read posts unless you’ve joined.
-The fact that you’re a member of the group will be visible to other Facebook users, so if you want total privacy, create a new Facebook account just for this.
+FEAST's Around The Dinner Table forum has a Facebook group.
+It is closed, which means you cannot read posts unless you've joined.
+The fact that you're a member of the group will be visible to other Facebook users, so if you want total privacy, create a new Facebook account just for this.
 The group does roughly the same as the Around The Dinner Table Forum, so it may be a question of which format suits you best.